thegooddocsproject/templates/discussion/about-discussion.md

 ### About the "Overview" section

-Summarise what the reader will get from reading the discusison article.
+Summarize what the reader will get from reading the discussion article.

 Creating a good overview comes down to thinking about who is going to be using it: